 Evidence-based practice is about making better decisions, informing action that has the desired impact.
 An evidence-based approach to decision-making is based on a combination of using critical thinking and the best available evidence.
 It makes decision makers less reliant on anecdotes, received wisdom and personal experience – sources that are not trustworthy on their own.
-It’s important for HR practitioners to adopt this approach because of the huge impact management decisions have on the working lives of people in all sorts of organisations worldwide.
-Managers have an obligation to find the best evidence when making important decisions to strengthen the well-being of their workers as well as ensuring their organisation’s success.
+It’s important that people professionals to adopt this approach because of the huge impact management decisions have on the working lives and wellbeing of people in all sorts of organisations worldwide.

 This factsheet outlines the four sources of evidence considered key to effective evidence-based practice, before highlighting the importance of combining these to ensuring actions have the greatest chance of success.
 It outlines and refutes a number of misconceptions about evidence-based practice, before looking at literature which demonstrates the effectiveness of evidence-based practice.
 Finally, the factsheet explains the practical implications of applying evidence-based practice to real-life organisational scenarios.